 Clean Your Motorcycle

-Do you plan on storing your bike away for a long-term period?
-If so, it’s especially important that you rigorously clean your motorcycle before storage.
+Do you plan on storing your bike away long-term?
+If so, it’s important to rigorously clean your motorcycle before storage.
 This can help prevent rust on the metal and cracks in the seat leather.

-Once you’ve completed this process and you’ve put your bike away in storage, place a sock or rag within the exhaust pipe to prevent animals or pests from getting in.
+Once you’ve completed this process and put your bike into winter motorcycle storage, place a sock or rag inside the exhaust pipe to prevent animals or pests from getting in.

 Fill the Tires

-Want to avoid flat tires?
-Then fill them to their maximum tire pressure.
-Changes in temperature, particularly over a long period of time, will cause the tire’s air pressure to wane.
+Fill your bike’s tires to their maximum pressure to avoid flat tires.
+Changes in temperature, particularly over a long period, will cause the tire’s air pressure to wane.

-In addition to this, an issue that frequently pops up with long-term bike storage is flat-spotting.
+In addition, an issue that frequently pops up with long-term bike storage is flat-spotting.
 When this happens, the tires flatten over time because of prolonged contact with the ground.
-To avoid this, either take the bike out for a spin once a month, put it on a lift, or simply remove the tires.
+To avoid this, take the bike out for a spin once a month, put it on a lift, or simply remove the tires.

 Cover the Bike

+You’ve spent a lot of money on your bike, so take good care of it in storage.
 Invest in a high-quality motorcycle cover.
 Avoid plastic tarps or other cheap options, which can cause scratches on the paint.
-A top-notch cover can help prevent:
+A top-notch cover can help prevent damage from:

 - UV rays